Tuesday, April 25, 2017

 And if somehow all does not get done (that’s every day), well tomorrow is a new day!

 The Lord wants us to enjoy today.
-We have no idea what tomorrow holds (except the things from my previous to-do list). :)
+We have no idea what tomorrow holds, except for the things from my previous to-do list.

 His grace is sufficient.
 Let’s embrace life and enjoy the breath he has given us today.